Skip to content

 OpenShift

 By connecting vScope to OpenShift, you gain full visibility into your containerized workloads.
-This includes inventory of clusters, nodes, namespaces, and deployments, helping you track resources, health, and maintain compliance.
+This includes inventory of clusters, nodes, namespaces, deployments and certificates, helping you track resources, health, and maintain compliance.

 The connection requires a Service Account with specific permissions and an authentication token.